 6.1 The EU General Data Protection Regulation (GDPR) provides certain rights for EU data subjects.
-You may decline to share some personal information with us, in which case we may not be able to provide some of the features and functionality of Pocket-lint.
+You may decline to share some personal information with us, in which case we may not be able to provide some of the features and functionality of Visually Reviewed.
 These rights include, but not limited to, the right to object to the restriction of the processing of your Personal Data, and to your access to, rectification, erasure, and portability of your own Personal Data.
-Requests should be submitted by contacting us (using the contact instructions above).
+Requests should be submitted through our contact us page or by emailing email@example.com.

 6.2 If you have any unresolved privacy concerns, please contact the EU Data Protection Authority and lodge a complaint.

 7. How do you work with third party online advertising?

 7.1 Our Site may contain links to third party websites.
 When you click on a link to any other website or location, you will leave our Site, App or Services and go to another site.
 We have no control over, do not review, and are not responsible for, these websites or their content.

 7.3 The European Digital Advertising Alliance (EDAA) has developed a guide to online advertising and has developed an approach to managing online advertising with EDAA member companies available at www.YourOnlineChoices.com.
 To find out more about how to manage cookies and other similar technologies, see our Cookies Policy.

 8.1 We do not knowingly collect and process information from children (anyone under the age of 13).
 This Website is not directed to children under the age of 13 and are not eligible for services.
 If a child under 13 submits personal information to us and we learn that the personal information is a personal information of a child under 13, we will take steps to remove the information from our databases.

 8.2 If you believe that we might have any personal information from a child under 13, please email us at firstname.lastname@example.org.